‘Essential’ workers and businesses: Here’s how Washington Gov. Inslee’s ‘stay at home’ order defines them in a time of coronavirus

 - Ferry workers

-- Taxis, transportation services including Transportation Network Companies, and delivery services including Delivery Network Companies
+- Taxis, transportation services including Transportation Network Companies, and delivery services including delivery network companies

 - Workers responsible for operating dispatching passenger, commuter and freight trains and maintaining rail infrastructure and equipment